psk44/OMNI.1/README.md

 [[Python]] [[AI]] [[Automation]] [[Project-Ideas]]

 **OMNI.1** is a Python-based project designed as a foundation for advanced automation, AI experimentation, and universal tool-building.
 The vision is to create a modular, extensible system that can evolve into a personal digital assistant, automation hub, or experimental AI Code Playground.

+The goal is to familiarize yourself with the ancient numerical systems of yesteryears civilizations.

 This project is a living artifact—meant to be iterated upon, refactored, and expanded as new ideas and technologies emerge.
 It is a reflection of the philosophy that software should be both a tool and a canvas for personal and universal growth.